Business Logo

 Grundy Art Gallery

 The Grundy Art Gallery in Blackpool shows a year round programme of contemporary and visual art exhibitions and events.
 Including solo and group displays together with talks, events and educational activities.
-The new Spring 2023 Exhibition is now open.
+Take a look at what’s coming up in Spring 2024.

 Opening Times